 Leonard: In the current CW community, the 21-29 age group is grossly under-represented.
 After having attended two CW sessions (including info night), I am now more open in wanting to know and learn more from this band of brothers.
 I would like to take this opportunity to invite all Catholic young adults to come forward to join in this brotherhood of Catholic men.
 As the term watchmen means it is for us a Catholic young men to learn from our older brothers the good characteristics and help us to be exemplary future husbands cum father-figures in our own families vis-a-vis the community.

-A Call to Battle – A Short Film on ‘Society’s Crisis in Masculinity’ (with Spanish subtitles)
+1. Video: A Call to Battle – A short Film on ‘Socitey’s Crisis in Masculinity’